kjhank/gatsby-boilerplate/README.md

-# Gatsby starter with Styled Components and linters
+# Gatsby boilerplate with Styled Components and linters

-Gatsby starter with stylelint and eslint configs and using styled-components.
+Gatsby + styled-components boilerplate with stylelint and eslint configs.
 Mainly for my personal projects.

 ## Includes:

-* `GlobalStyle` component with a CSS reset
+* `GlobalStyle` component with a customized CSS reset,
-* `gatsby-plugin-react-svg` with a basic config to remove fixed dimensions
+* a global `Layout` component wrapper,
 * `polished` for SASS-like functions in Styled Components,
-* `gatsby-plugin-alias-imports` for import aliases like `@components`, `@pages` etc.
+* `gatsby-plugin-alias-imports` for import aliases like `@components`, `@pages` etc. (also in jsconfig.json),
-* polyfill for smooth JS scroll, until it's supported in Safari
+* polyfill for smooth JS scroll,
 * some basic breakpoints for RWD